Examining Utopia & Dystopia in The Giver

 What is the significance of personal and communal history, memories, and reading throughout the novel?

-How does Lowry critique present society through the creation of an alternate society?
+How does Lowry critique contemporary society through the creation of an alternate society?

 To what extent does The Giver relate to other classical texts that deal with the importance of reading and education?